Create a Distribution Profile and Sharing with Testers

 When you have your build ready or uploaded your binary file to Appcircle, you can manually send the file to testers to let them download, install on their devices and run the application for testing purposes.

-Click on the Share with Testers button and select the testing groups you created previously that needs to receive this version of your application.
+Click on the Share with Testers button and select the testing groups you created previously that need to receive this version of your application.
 Alternatively, you can enter email addresses of the testers here to send them the application regardless of the testing groups.

 You can also add a message to testers including testing instructions and release notes.